Turbocharger and Supercharger and Naturally aspirated

 - It uses engine power to run the supercharger if you use 20% of the engine power the supercharger will generate 40% power.

-So what’s best for your car, it depends on your requirement.
+So what’s best for your car, Turbochargers and Superchargers or a Naturally aspirated engine, It depends on your requirements.
 Natural aspirated is my personal favourite but you must have a large displacement engine to have lots of power.
-But the turbocharged engine can generate a lot of power with a small displacement engine also, but as it uses the exhaust gas there is a turbo lag with which you do not get power at low rpm.
-Then comes supercharger they are best cause they generate power to all rpm especially the Twin-screw.
+The turbocharged engine can generate a lot of power with a small displacement engine also, but as it uses the exhaust gas there is a turbo lag with which you do not get power at low rpm.
+Then comes the supercharger they are the best because they generate power to all rpm, especially the Twin-screw.